ealmansi/travelly/README.md

-# travelly-web
-Travelly - your friendly travel planner
+# Travelly - your friendly travel planner